Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets

-Because the imported rice was different in quality from domestic rice, as mentioned in Section \ref{ei_sec2}, the uses were also not the same.
-In 1890, imported rice was used as the raw material for {\it sake} (liquor), {\it shochu} (spirits), and vinegar, while domestic rice was used for food (see \citet{tokyo1890iir}).
-That is, Japanese consumers did not regard imported and domestic rice as being the same.
+As mentioned in Section \ref{ei_sec2}, because the imported rice was different in quality from domestic rice, Japanese consumers did not regard imported and domestic rice the same.
 The distribution of imported rice within Japan differed between regions, with more found in Osaka than in Tokyo.
-From October 1889 to June 1890, the volume of rice imported into the ports of Osaka and nearby Kobe was 482 thousand {\it koku} in total, while that for Yokohama, near Tokyo, was 247 thousand {\it koku}.
-The volume of rice imported into Osaka and Kobe was about 68\% of the total volume of rice imported in the same period (see \citet{tokyo1890sri}).
+From October 1889 to June 1890, the volume of rice imported into the ports of Osaka and nearby Kobe was 482,000 {\it koku} in total, while that for Yokohama, near Tokyo, was 247,000 {\it koku}.
+The volume of rice imported into Osaka and Kobe accounted for about 68 per cent of the total volume of rice imported in the same period (see \citet{tokyo1890sri}).
 Therefore, the increase in rice imports had a greater impact on the rice market of Osaka than on that of Tokyo.
 The Osaka-Dojima rice exchange opposed changes to trading rules that allowed imported rice to be deliverable as an alternative listed good.
-The Ministry of Agriculture and Commerce revoked the exchange's permission to deal in reaction to its disobedience (see \citet{tokyo1890rpd}).
+The Ministry of Agriculture and Commerce revoked the exchange's permit to deal in reaction to its disobedience (see \citet{tokyo1890rpd}).
 Dealing in the Osaka-Dojima rice exchange stopped temporarily, and this series of serious disruptions reduced market efficiency still further.